Why Do Cats Paw Around Their Water Bowl

 Reasons behind cats pawing around their water bowl

-Water reflective property is entertaining
+Water-reflective property is entertaining

-Anything shiny and wiggly easily gets catchy in the eyes of most cats, and that is when you see them poke on it, scratch, or paw at it.
+Anything shiny and wiggly easily gets catchy in the eyes of most cats, and that is when you see them poke at it, scratch, or paw at it.
 Hence, it’s why the reflective properties of water seem entertaining to them.
 Another nearby source of reflection can be stainless steel.
 This can easily reflect on the wall or floor where the dish must have been placed.

 Your Cat can get curious too